 Vinnie Vincent - The EP (aka 'Euphoria') (Metaluna) 1996

 I missed this one when it was available for a normal price.
 Don't know how the heck I managed to totally miss the release of it, but in any case I finally scored a copy on eBay.
 Apparently this is the first pressing of the disc and it was personally numbered and autographed by Vinnie, so I guess I can take satisfaction in that fact, since I probably spent more on this cd per song than almost any other cd in my collection.
 "The EP" was apparently supposed to be a teaser for Vinnie's third full-length album, "Guitarmageddon," which has still not seen release.
 There is another pressing of this disc as well called 'Euphoria' that has a pink border, as opposed to the black border shown above.
-(Check out the rollover image above to see the other cover.)
 Back on board for this EP is Robert Fleischman, who also sang on the first Invasion album.
 One thing for sure, Vinnie knows what his fans want.
 There are no traces of trendy crap on this disc, but only guitar shred and melodic heavy metal.
 It's almost like you are back to 1986 and hearing a lost-track from the Invasion album.
 Album opener 'Euphoria' starts off with some super fast guitar solos before bursting into a fine pop metal track. ' This track is without a doubt the album's best track and one of Vinnie's personal best ever.

 Vinnie Vincent - Guitars from Hell (CDR bootleg) 1991